ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 features, and even newer protocols like Network Time Security (NTS)
 {{?RFC8915}} lack mechanisms to observe that the servers behave correctly.
 Furthermore, clients may lack even a basic idea of the time, creating bootstrapping problems.

-Roughtime is intended to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server, and to enable them to report any inconsistencies they observe between time servers.
+The primary design goal of Roughtime is to permit devices to obtain a rough idea of the current time from fairly static configuration consisting of a key and a server, and to enable them to report any inconsistencies they observe between time servers.

+This memo is limited to describing the Roughtime on-wire protocol.
+Apart from describing the malfeasance report format, this memo does not describe the ecosystem required for maintaining lists of trusted servers and processing malfeasance reports.

 # Conventions and Definitions